waltersmac/Task-Tracker-API/README.md

 ```bash
 http://127.0.0.1:8000/docs#/default
 ```
-This will open the Swagger UI where you can test the API endpoints.
+This link will open the Swagger UI where you can test the API endpoints.

 ## Project Organisation